gflze/CSGO-ZE-Configs/README.md

         "maxuses"           "" //max uses of the item (if applicable) "cooldown"          "" //cooldown of the item (if applicable) "maxamount"         "" //how many instances of this item can exist "physbox"           "" //OPTIONAL: "true" if this item is a physbox so it would allow bullets/knife to shoot/knife through.
 If it's false, dont bother adding this line.
-    }
+        "trigger"           "" //OPTIONAL: hammerid of the trigger that gives a player the item if one exists }
 }
 ```